FirefoxUX/photon/jekyll/_components/tabs.md

 ## Usage

-- Don’t use tabs for destinations that are not related.
+- Tabs should be used for destinations that are related.
+Don’t use tabs for destinations that are not related.
 Tabs should be connected by the same information object.
 - Don’t load the entire page for tabs.
 Only the tabs and their content area should be changing when a user switches to another tab.
 Nothing else, including the position, should be changing.
 Users should feel like they are in the same place while alternating tabs.
 - Avoid long tab content load time.
 Tabs should be rapid switching.
-- Don’t use multiple rows of tabs as they destroy spatial memory.
+- Tabs should be presented in one row.
+Don’t use multiple rows of tabs as they destroy spatial memory.
-- Don’t order tabs randomly.
-Order them based on user and business needs.
+- Order tabs logically.
+Don’t order tabs randomly.
+Order them based on user needs.
-- Don’t use tabs for more than 1 navigation level as their relationship may be unclear to users.
+- Use tabs for only one navigation level.
+Avoid using tabs for more than 1 navigation level as their relationship may be unclear to users.
 Tabs should be used for the lowest navigation level on the page.
 - Don’t use tabs when users need to compare the content behind them.

 ## Anatomy